orealisaque/instagram-giveway-code--sorteioInstagram-/README.md

-instagram-giveaway-code
-Hello!
-This is the first tutorial that I made at my Youtube channel!
  With this code you can take all the comments of an instagram post and randomly select a winner! 🥳 Hope you enjoy it!

 Start
 Installation
 First you have to install all the dependencies:

-npm i
+- npm i

 Environment variable
 Then you have to create a file with the name '.env' at the root folder of the project.
 Inside this file you have to create a variable with named INSTAGRAM_SESSION_ID.